sderosiaux/react-stack-step-by-step/README.md

 Learn ES6 and convert our main source `App.js` to Javascript ES6 using classes, arrow functions, a better variable scoping, destructuring and so on).

+The conversion will be done automatically in-browser thanks to `babel` through `browser.js` we just included in the previous step.
+In the next step, we will remove this and use `webpack` and the `babel` npm package to do the same (but with more controls).

 ## Convert from ES5 to ES6

 It can really reduce a lot your keystrokes.